-Shakespeare put it this way when he said "there is nothing good or bad, but thinking makes it so."
+Shakespeare put it another way when he said: "There is nothing good or bad, but thinking makes it so."

 The good news is that when relative changes can be made in one‘s basic approach to life, it makes a big difference.
 A modest change in your filter doesn't change who you are at the fiber of your being.
 It helps you become a better version of yourself.

 Think about it this way.
 A cognitive behavioral therapy corrects distortions and misperceptions.
 If you have a basic distortion like "Nothing ever works out for me," you inevitably won't invest in your life with much confidence or effort.
 If you can come to see that, in fact, sometimes things work out and sometimes they don't, you are likely to try harder and with a more hopeful attitude.
 Just that shift can change a lot.

 Or think about it in another way.
 Since Carl Rogers, most therapists have a basic approach to clients of empathy, understanding, and positive regard.
 It sounds like such a simple approach but it really can be transformational.
 Sadly, many people have never had someone listen to them with great interest, understand both their troubles and their talents, and affirm their best qualities and efforts.
 Just having someone understand and believe in you can change the filter you have about yourself and about other people—which can make life seem more worth living and living well.

 One of the unique aspects of the psychoanalytic approach is that the client's perspective on his or her relationship with the therapist—what we call transference—is the focus of attention.
 The therapist allows himself to become a guinea pig in the client's psychological world, considering and exploring the perceptions and misperceptions that the client has of him.
 The therapeutic relationship becomes a laboratory in which the client can live out these biases in the relationship with the therapist in a way that is more vivid and emotionally alive.